hakanensari/country/README.md

-**Country** is a GeoIP microservice that returns the client's country.
-I'm currently hosting an instance at [country.rhizo.me](http://country.rhizo.me).
+# Country

+A tiny HTTP service that looks up a client in a GeoIP database and returns its country in JSON format